bkamins/bkamins.github.io/_posts/2023-07-07-dfbroadcast.md

 # Introduction

-Broadcasting, a.k.a. `.` operator, is a powerful feature of Julia that allows you to easily vectorize any function.
+Broadcasting, a.k.a. the `.` operator, is a powerful feature of Julia that allows you to easily vectorize any function.
 Today I want to write about some common broadcasting patterns that can be used in DataFrames.jl.